admafia0634/admafia0634.github.io/_posts/2019-04-18-welcome-to-jekyll.md

   - Privilege Escalation
 ---

-After you comprimise a machine with low privilege user, you need to privilege escalation to get local admin after that you can enumerate Active Directory domain.
+Lab Scenario: After you comprimise a machine with low privilege user, you need to privilege escalation to get local admin after that you can enumerate Active Directory domain.
 `Tools`